 |---|---|

-Before buying, define two data points: the strapping material you use (PP or PET) and the usual strap width and clip in your operation.
+Before buying, define two facts: the strap material you use (PP or PET) and the strap and seal widths usual in your operation.
 Buy the complete set (tensioner + sealer) in the same version: both for PP or both for PET.
-Combining tools of different versions does not work — the PP tensioner does not apply the necessary tension to PET, and the PET sealer has jaws too deep for a PP clip.
+Combining tools from different versions does not work — the PP tensioner does not apply the necessary tension to PET, and the PET sealer has a jaw too deep for a PP seal.
 If your operation handles both materials in comparable quantities, consider two separate sets.

 All compared products